algolia/algoliasearch-helper-flutter/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: Bug report
+name: Feature request
-about: Create a report to help us improve our libraries
+about: Suggest an idea for this project

 ---